 Human errors include weak passwords; shared user accounts, shoulder surfing, no data encryption, poor, or absence of authentication systems, theft of physical equipment and storage devices. etc.

 There are several countermeasures that can be taken to protect confidentiality.
-It includes data classification and labelling; strong authentication mechanisms, tight access controls, steganography, data encryption during a process, transit, and storage, remote wipe capabilities, and education and training on cybersecurity for all.
+It includes data classification and labeling; strong authentication mechanisms, tight access controls, steganography, data encryption during a process, transit, and storage, remote wipe capabilities, and education and training on cybersecurity for all.

 Integrity in Cyber Security